GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Warhounds
 - heavily armored quadrupeds that attempt to position themselves with a clear line of sight to enemies and use a powerful sniper type armament, a grenade launcher or a minigun to dispatch their foes
 - have no armor bar, but you usually have to destroy their armor plating before damaging their health
-- elites have the added bonus of firing on the move
+- elites have the bonus of firing on the move
 - they always move from a point to another and stop for a few seconds, use that time to damage them with a skill, shoot their weak points or EMP them
 - although warhounds don't have a head, shooting their red eye counts as a headshot, proccing headshot-related talents like Perpetuation (TODO: verify this information)
 - shooting their legs depletes their health, however, they have a 90% damage reduction